Olatubosun/rocksdb.docs/Home.md

 # Welcome to RocksDB
-RocksDB is a storage engine C++ library with a key/value interface, where keys and values are arbitrary byte streams.
+RocksDB is a storage engine with key/value interface, where keys and values are arbitrary byte streams.
+It is a C++ library.
 It was developed at Facebook based on LevelDB and provides backwards-compatible support for LevelDB APIs.

 RocksDB supports various storage hardware, with fast flash as the initially focus.
 It uses a Log Structured Database Engine for storage, is written entirely in C++, and has a Java wrapper called RocksJava.
 See [[RocksJava Basics]].